RavinduSamaranayake/University-Course-Enrollment-system/README.md

-This system can be user for university studenta and staff to work much easier to university activities.
+This system can be user for university studenta and staff to work much easier to university activities..